Petroklos/IoT-Weather-Station/readMe.txt

 There's three code variants, one that generates random values, one that gets analog data from the analog pins and the hybrid which gets analog data for "temperature" and random data for the rest.
 Based on what script you want, run the corresponding code and download the corresponding file in the corresponding sketch folder.

-arduino-cli sketch new dataCollectorRandom arduino-cli compile ./dataCollectorRandom/ --fqbn arduino:avr:uno arduino-cli upload ./dataCollectorRandom/ --fqbn arduino:avr:uno -p /dev/ttyACM0
+arduino-cli sketch new dataCollectorX arduino-cli compile ./dataCollectorX/ --fqbn arduino:avr:uno arduino-cli upload ./dataCollectorX/ --fqbn arduino:avr:uno -p /dev/ttyACM0

-arduino-cli sketch new dataCollectorAnalog arduino-cli compile ./dataCollectorAnalog/ --fqbn arduino:avr:uno arduino-cli upload ./dataCollectorAnalog/ --fqbn arduino:avr:uno -p /dev/

-arduino-cli sketch new dataCollectorHybrid arduino-cli compile ./dataCollectorHybrid/ --fqbn arduino:avr:uno arduino-cli upload ./dataCollectorHybrid/ --fqbn arduino:avr:uno -p /dev/

 	Grafana:
 Install Grafana for your System, open localhost:3000 on your browser.